parryc/thevoid/templates/leflan/language_bavarian-german.md

 𝕯: _da_ is often used instead of _va_ or _ea_.

-There are a limited set of prefixes that are considered inseparable: b (or be), ent, g, da, va, ea. _da_, in addition to a "generic prefix" meaning, can also have a "till death meaning".
+There are a limited set of prefixes that are considered inseparable: b (or be), ent, g, da, va, ea. _da_, in addition to a "generic prefix" meaning, can also have a "till death" meaning.
 For example, `schiaßn:to shoot` vs `daschiaßn:to shoot someone to death`.
 This can also take on metaphorical meaning, with `lem: to live` vs. `dalem: to live to see the death (of something)`, or more figuratively, "to live to see change in the world".

 - Does not contain a _g-_ in the past participle (unless of course the prefix is _g_ itself)